rebelsky/csc207c/pages/los.md

 * responsibly incorporate code that you did not write into your own program (_Development LO #11: Ethical Reuse_); and
 * understand and explain the responsibilities of a software designer (_Development LO #12: Professional Ethics_).

+## Typical LA structure

+The vast majority of LAs look something like the following

+> Please provide evidence that you have mastered this learning objective.
+Your evidence will often consist of a combination of program code and narrative text to explain the code and its relationship to the objective.

+> \[a field for your answer\]

+> Please include citations, as appropriate.

+> \[a field for your answer\]

+> \[ \] I certify that the answers above represent my own work, except as indicated in the citations.

+## Some notes for successful LAs

+_These notes were developed in response to some student answers to LAs._

+### General issues

+Many of the LAs have two fields, one for your answer and one for any citations you might have.
+Use the top field for *both* commentary and code.
+Use the citations field only for citations.

+Please take the time to anonymize your code.

+Please make sure to include reasonable citations.

+* Not "Labs" but the particular labs you used (either "Lab on X" or the URL).
+* Not "Google" but the particular sites you found using Google that contributed to your answer.

+Please follow coding conventions.
+(You'll get credit even if you don't, but it's good practice to follow coding conventions.)

+Please follow good coding practices.

+* Decompose.
+* When representing ranges, use "lower-bound inclusive, upper-bound exclusive".
+There's a reason that so many standard procedures follow that model.

+When describing code, start with a high-level explanation.
+Often, that's all you need.

+Do not ask me to follow links.
+Everything you want me to look at belongs in your answer field.

+### Algorithms

+#### Algorithms 1: Binary search

+Make sure your algorithm is correct.

+Make sure you explain the inputs and outputs.

+Please follow custom and write ranges as "lower-bound inclusive, upper-bound exclusive".

+#### Algorithms 2: Sequential search

+Searching algorithms traditionally search for (a) a matching value, (b) a key, or (c) an element that meets some criteria.

+Hence, "find the smallest value" is not an example of sequential search.

+#### Algorithms 3: Insertion sort

+Please make the "insert" in insertion sort explicit in both your code (i.e., by writing a separate `insert` procedure) and your narrative.

+#### Algorithms 4: Selection sort

+Very few people seem to have written an `indexOfSmallest` or `indexOfLargest` procedure.
+Decompose!

+#### Algorithms 5: Merge sort

+Please follow custom and write ranges as "lower-bound inclusive, upper-bound exclusive".

+#### Algorithms 6: Quicksort

+Please follow custom and write ranges as "lower-bound inclusive, upper-bound exclusive".

+#### Algorithms 11: Divide and conquer

+Make sure that you clearly explain the principle of "divide and conquer" before you go on to your example of you employing that principle.

+### Object-oriented Programming

+### OOP 4: Parametric polymorphism (generics)

+Make sure that your description of parametric polymorphism does not also apply to subtype polymorphism.
+They are both kinds of polymorphism, but they achieve their goals in different ways.

+Make sure to include code that demonstrates that you understand and can use parametric polymorphism.

+### OOP 5: Subtype polymorphism

+Make sure that your description of subtype polymorphism does not also apply to parametric polymorphism.
+They are both kinds of polymorphism, but they achieve their goals in different ways.

+Make sure to include code that demonstrates that you understand and can use parametric polymorphism.

+### OOP 6: Data abstraction

+For data abstraction, think about how we've designed ADTs and their corresponding implementations all semester.

+Make sure that you explain *why* we want to use data abstraction (why we want to separate interface from implementation).

+Our textblocks are not a very good example of data abstraction, since the interface there is intentionally open-ended.
+Look for an interface where there is a clear expectation of what each method does; one in which all implementations should do the same thing on the same series of procedure calls.

+Your goal here is to think at the internal design level; not separating user interface from implementation, but separating the interface to a library from the underlying implementation of that library.

+### OOP 8: Object design

+_Identify objects and classes that will contribute to a program or solution, design those objects and classes, and implement those objects and classes._

+Note that this asks you to give a problem, describe what objects and classes will help you solve that problem,, and give the implementation of those classes.
+A single class, without context, is unlikely to suffice.

+### OOP 9: Mental models

+There was some confusion on the questions I was asking.
+I've clarified them on the latest version.